bensnyde/magento-sugarcrm-bridge/README.md

 # Workflow

-Whenever an order is placed successfully, the following information is exported via an API call to SugarCRM
+Whenever an order is placed successfully, the following information is exported to SugarCRM.

 1. An account is created from the specified Company or the customer's First and Last name if no company is specified
 2. A contact is created under the above account with the customer's information